arpastrana/apc524_directional_clustering/README.md

 If no errors occur, smile 🙂!
 You have a working installation of `directional_clustering`.

+For FEA.py:

+Set up a conda environment as above and follow the instructions here: https://sfepy.org/doc-devel/installation.html

 ## How to use this library?

 After installation completed, we are able to play around with this library to realize